 For detailed information and instructions on how to complete your application, click on the following link: Instructions to apply

-No applications will be accepted after the deadline May 31st, 2020.
+No applications will be accepted after the extended deadline of June 30th, 2020.

 Fulbright Students enter the United States on an Exchange Visitor (J-1) visa, under a Department of State exchange program, and are subject to the two-year home-country residency requirement, at the end of their award in the U.S.

 According to Merriam Webster Dictionary, Plagiarism is “an act of copying the ideas or words of another person without giving credit to that person.”

 The FLTA Program seeks applicants that have developed a sense of personal integrity and are original thinkers.
 Copying someone else's writing, whether on the internet, from a book or friend is considered plagiarism.
 Any quoted words or sentences should include a citation.
 Applicants that are found to have plagiarized in their application will be disqualified and barred from applying.

 Ref Plagiarism: Candidates are highly encouraged to watch this YouTube video.

 You may contact the Jordanian Programs Team for more information: Mr. Naser on telephone extension #14 or Ms. Rana on extension #15, Sunday through Thursday, between 8:00 am and 3:00 pm, or send an e-mail to firstname.lastname@example.org